-Here now is the real reason we are here, consultant Jon Inge’s technology review of the past two weeks.
-I stress he is a consultant, read his opening comments and then if you are a vendor of technology start your consulting bashing.
-I will see you at the end with this week’s attempt at you-know-what.
+Here now is the real reason we are here.
+The older and wiser Jon Inge brings us his industry review of the technology happenings.
+I will see you at the end with this week’s attempt at you-know-what!

 by: Jon Inge

 Systems News in Plain English from Jon Inge

 - The Last Mile Depends on People -------------------------- We read a lot about the importance of personalized service these days, and how systems are increasingly able to track guests’ history and preferences to ensure that each visit is customized to their exact needs.
 In learning to cater to the demanding and vocal few guests who aren’t shy about expressing exactly what they want, systems vendors have added features that let hotel staff raise the bar for all visitors.
 If you know what your guests either do or are likely to expect, you can be much better prepared and have more time to respond to the unexpected as well.